Cr0mb/DayZ-Automatic-Duplcation/README.md

-# DayZ Lag Duplication Glitch Documentation
+# DayZ Lag Duplication Glitch

-This document explains the mechanics and execution of the "Lag Duplication Glitch" as implemented in `dub.cpp` and described in `lag.txt`.

 ## Overview
 The glitch exploits desynchronization between the DayZ client and server.
 By blocking network traffic during the character logout sequence, the client can manipulate the server into keeping a "stale" version of the character (the clone) in the world while allowing the player to rejoin as a new session.